BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.1.5 =
+Add multisite support
+Work on the form builder ui conditionals
+Loop Table View in BuddyPress Profiles
+Create new functions to show hide metaboxes
+Work on the conditionals admin ui
+Add postbox_classes to make the postbox visible. get_currentuserinfo change to wp_get_current_user Remove unneeded subnav tabs.
+Its not possible to register a buddy press endpoint without create the nav.
+To keep it constancy we do it like this and hide the subs with css and remove them with jQuery for mobil usage
+Add form elements select box support
+Fixed the my post tap issue
+Make sure hidden sub tabs in profile the li is hidden too Use buddyforms_display_field_group_table to display options No more sidebar
+Added CSS fixes for Loop Table View in BuddyPress Profiles Loop Table View in BuddyPress Profiles
+Added all BuddyPress related CSS of BuddyForms to this CSS file Add edit icon and aria label

 = 1.1.4 =
 Fixed one small issue.
 In some situation the $bp->unfiltered_uri[2] could be empty.
 I added a if statement to avoid undefined index notice.